Deutsch | English

 DOI: 10.14361/9783839479100

-Will there be versions in other languages than german?
+Will there be versions in languages other than German?

 Translations into up to eight languages are currently planned, including English, Spanish, Portuguese and French.